Ottawa in state of emergency as downtown residents seek court injunction to stop protest noise

 “This isn’t a demonstration this is an occupation…some people just might take matters into their own hands,” he said.
 “If the police are not being seen as able to take care of this in a timely fashion, that is a possibility.”

-The trucker convoy protest has been described as a “siege” an “occupation” and “out of control” by Ottawa officials, with an estimated 5,000 people and 1,000 trucks and personal vehicles joining the protest on the weekend.
+The trucker convoy protest has been described as a “siege” an “occupation” and “out of control” by Ottawa officials, with an estimated 5,000 people and 1,000 trucks and personal vehicles joining the protest this weekend, compared to the estimated 3,000 trucks and up to 15,000 protesters the weekend before.

 Several other protests took place across the country in support of the main convoy in Ottawa.